Portland Branch Railway: The line today

 Today, parts of the line can still be walked, but the course of the backwater railway viaduct has long since been replaced by Weymouth’s Swannery road bridge, which was built in virtually the same place.
 The former platforms at Westham and Rodwell are still to be seen and this section is a popular green trailway, the Rodwell Trail.
 The bridge over The Fleet at Smallmouth was demolished in 1972.
 The route now passes through a boatyard, then along the Portland causeway over open common land.
 Reaching the southwest corner of Portland Harbour, the route now lies under a landscaped earthen embankment, which marks the edge of Portland's National Sailing Academy.
 Here, there is little evidence of the old railway, until east of Castletown, within Portland Port, where it re-emerges to climb the steep hillside of East Weares.
 This section has become a fine walk and leads to the spectacular cliffside cutting above Church Ope Cove.
-This section made it one of the most scenic coastal branch lines in the south of England; it is now part of Dorset's World Heritage Jurassic Coast.
+This section made it one of the most scenic coastal branch lines in the south of England; it is now part of Dorset's World Heritage Jurassic Coast and included in the Portland Coast Path.
+Due to the Portland naval base, the northern end can only be accessed by a path down the cliffs from near Portland Young Offenders Institution.